theartiztzachary/TrailblazersP1/documentation/test_stragety.md

 6. Once the bug is fixed, comment briefly how it was fixed, then click 'Close Issue with Comment' on the GitHub Issues page.

 ###API Endpoints
-1. Follow naming convention rules.
-2. Follow RESTful conventions.
+1. Do not use abbreviations.
+2. Do not use verbs in URIs (those will be in the header of the HTTP request).
+3. General format is: <object>/<identifer>/etc (ie customer/5/account/7).
+4. For cases not explicitly stated here, refer to RESTful conventions.

 ###Best Practices
 1. Check the GitHub repository consistently.